davidfeldi/yaml-node-hello-world/README.md

 Test case
 ```
-Summary: Build a service with environment variables
+Summary: Build service with environment variables from pipeline
-Expected result: Image should be created.
-On pipeline in
-the “Environment variables” should be all variables which was specified in the yaml environment.
-Step build-jim should be passed.
+Expected result: Step unit-test-step should be passed and in the log should be displayed value of env variable TEST
 ```